 A bee lifespan is difficult for people to comprehend.
 I know this because of the endless stream of mail I receive asking how to save a bee that appears to be dying.
 People who care about bees, or pollinators in general, are often empathetic with distraught bugs and sincerely want to help.

 However, if a bee appears to be dying, it probably is, and there is nothing you can do about it.
-Perhaps you can extend its life a few hours or a day, but it that the best thing for the bee?
+Perhaps you can extend its life by hours or a day, but is that the best thing for the bee?
 Might it not be better to let it go?
 I can’t answer these questions, but I can explain a few things about bee lifespans.

 Beginning with an egg

 A bee begins life as an egg.
 Eggs destined to be females are fertilized and male eggs are not, but it’s logical to begin calculating lifespan just after the egg is laid.
 In a honey bee colony, the egg goes through the first three stages of metamorphosis—egg, larva, and pupa—very quickly.
 The whole cycle takes about three weeks, give or take, or about 20 to 21 days.
 At the end of that period, all of which occurs inside a brood cell, an adult worker bee will emerge.
 A honey bee queen develops more quickly, about 16 days, and the drones take longer, about 24 days.

 Most worker bees—those born in spring, summer, and early fall—will have an adult lifespan of four-to-six weeks on average.
 Some won’t make it that long and others may go another week or two, but four-to-six weeks is a good average number.
 Basically, worker bees toil until they drop, so their name is apt.